 The ability to perform all these tasks sustainably invokes questions of resources and funding.
 As highlighted by the participants at the workshop, a project needs to assess the resources necessary for its intended scope and for creating a sustainable archive.
 Quality of access is always a problem, but, as emphasized by the participants, the bar is especially high due to the parameters imposed by private companies.
 An in-house alternative would afford more flexibility but would add to the resource needs of the project.
 How do you quantify the best access that they can provide?
 How do you finance it?
 Will you use algorithmic affordances to potentially increase the usability of the archive (e.g., by customizing information delivery) while risking the potential transparency tradeoffs?
 As suggested by a participant, it might even be possible to promote a web archive as a working environment free of customization and non-transparent algorithms.
-Although this would come with less functionality and ease of use, it would provide equal access to data that would otherwise be hidden.
+Although this would otherwise be hidden.

+VIII.
 Conclusion